we have you covered at every step of your healing journey.

 We understand that eating disorder behaviors are maladaptive and dangerous.
 However, it is important to recognize the purpose that they serve and some contributing factors as to why you may return to them when times get tough.
 Ultimately, your brain wants you to be okay.
 So, when coping with change it may revert back to the easiest, fastest way it knows how - typically through ED behaviors.
 (Side note - eating disorders are incredibly complex, individual and nuanced.
 While this desire or drive to meet your need to feel in control or more comfortable, it may not be the only contributing factor).

-You may be thinking that that makes sense but why transitions.
+You may be thinking, "Okay, that makes sense but why transitions?!"
 Honestly, transitions and change are some of the most uncomfortable times.
 When things are new they can often times feel scary or out of control.
 Insert: an increase in disordered thoughts or behavior urges to help you be able to manage or exert control onto a situation.

 When coping with change, we understand that our brains are really just trying to take care of us the best way they know how it can become a little easier to set ourselves up with more productive ways to manage difficult emotions when they arise.